veniamin-ilmer/better-standards/base-6/README.md

 ![Plastic calculation heximal](plastic_hex.svg)

+To match the starfish and animals having 5 appendages, most insects have 6 legs. :)

 In any case, 5 is a factor of the decimal base.
 If there were any benefit to using it, we would have noticed it by now.